Partition Tree: Conditional Density Estimation over General Outcome Spaces: Experiments

-We study robustness to label noise by constructing semi-synthetic datasets in which we perturb the target values.
-For the homocedastic setting, we add Gaussian noise with standard deviation $\sigma(\lambda) = \lambda\cdot \frac{1}{N} \sum_i |y_i|$, with $\lambda \in \{0.1, 0.5, 1.0, 1.5\}$.
-For the heteroscedastic case, we add a sample-dependent Gaussian noise with $\sigma_i(\lambda) = \lambda |y_i|$, using the same values of $\lambda$. \Cref{fig:noise} shows that \pt\ degrades with noise at a rate comparable to CDTree in both settings, while CADET exhibits higher variability across folds.
+\paragraph{Homoscedastic and heteroscedastic noise} We study robustness to label noise by constructing semi-synthetic datasets in which we perturb the target values.
+For the homoscedastic setting, we add Gaussian noise with standard deviation $\sigma(\lambda) = \lambda\cdot \frac{1}{N} \sum_i |y_i|$, with $\lambda \in \{0.1, 0.5, 1.0, 1.5\}$.
+For the heteroscedastic case, we add sample-dependent Gaussian noise with $\sigma_i(\lambda) = \lambda |y_i|$, using the same values of $\lambda$. \Cref{fig:noisehomoscedastic,fig:noiseheteroscedastic} shows that \pt\ degrades with noise at a rate comparable to CDTree in both settings, while CADET exhibits higher variability across folds.